Genaker/TerraformMagentoCloud/README.md

 terragrunt -v;
 terraform -v
 ```

+## How to use it?

+Step 0.
+Terraform use the SSH protocol to clone the modules, configured SSH keys will be used automatically.
+Add SSH key to github account. (https://help.github.com/en/enterprise/2.15/user/articles/adding-a-new-ssh-key-to-your-github-account)

+Step 1.
+Set credential.
 By default, access credentials to AWS account should be set using environment variables:
 ```
      export AWS_DEFAULT_REGION=us-west-1
      export AWS_ACCESS_KEY_ID=...